List of female chess grandmasters: Title requirements

-Regulations (2022–present)
+Regulations (2024–present)

-The modern requirements as of 2022 to obtain the Grandmaster title are essentially to reach a minimum FIDE rating of 2500 and achieve three tournament GM norms, albeit there are exceptions.
+The modern requirements as of 2024 to obtain the Grandmaster title are essentially to reach a minimum FIDE rating of 2500 and achieve three tournament GM norms, albeit there are exceptions.

 FIDE ranks players according to their official FIDE ratings published each month.
 These ratings are determined using an Elo rating system, which was first implemented in 1970.
 They depend only on the results of individual games at FIDE-rated tournaments.
 For a player who has previously been rated above 2400 playing against an opponent with an identical rating, a win is worth 5 rating points, a draw is worth 0 rating points, and a loss is worth -5 rating points.
 These values increase against higher-rated opponents and decrease against lower-rated opponents.
 Players can gain or lose no more than 10 rating points for a win or a loss respectively, and can gain or lose no more than 5 rating points for a draw.
 Although FIDE ratings are only published at the start of every month, the required rating for the Grandmaster title of 2500 can be achieved in the middle of a rating period or even the middle of a tournament.

 A norm is a performance at a title level at a FIDE-rated tournament.
 Players need to have a performance rating of at least 2600 to achieve a GM norm at a tournament.
 A player's performance rating depends on their score in the tournament and the average rating of their opponents.
 The player's score is converted to a rating difference according to a published conversion table of values, and that rating difference is added to their opponents' average rating to compute their performance rating.
 For example, some of the scores a player may need to achieve a GM norm in a nine-round tournament are 7/9 against 2380-rated opponents, 6½/9 against 2434-rated opponents, or 4½/9 against 2600-rated opponents.
 Moreover, there are other requirements such as having one-third of a player's opponents be grandmasters.
 Although players generally need three GM norms, the exact requirement is for them to have 27 games between all of their norms.
 As a result, they may need one extra norm if their tournaments are shorter than the usual required length of at least nine games.

 A player can circumvent these requirements and achieve a norm or be awarded the title directly if they achieve certain results at specified tournaments.
-The regulation that has been most relevant to female players is that any winner of the Women's World Championship who is not already a grandmaster is directly awarded the Grandmaster title.
+Any winner of the Women's World Championship or the Women's World Cup who is not already a grandmaster is directly awarded the Grandmaster title.
 Any runner-up receives a GM norm.